 Example: Two tubes are required to hold invertebrate bycatch for a trap N. SampleIDs for these tubes are plotID.N.collectDate.ib.01 and plotID.N.collectDate.ib.02.

-Note - sampleIDs are automatically generated by the WebUI when the Sample Type is 'invertebrate bycatch' and the box for 'Not a pooled sample' is checked.
+Note - subsampleIDs are automatically generated by the mobile application when the Sample Type is 'invertebrate bycatch', but the tubeNumber for each tube must be entered